-This section is designed to provide guidelines for achieving the best speech-to-text results possible when using the API.
+This section is designed to provide guidelines for achieving the best results possible when using the API.

 To report errors or request assistance, contact the support team by email at firstname.lastname@example.org.
 Always keep logs of failed jobs, including media files and unique job identifiers, as these will help the support team to investigate and resolve your issue.